 To reach the trailhead from Picton, drive east on Cty Rd #8 (stay right at the bottom of the town hill) and the entry to Macaulay Mountain Conservation Area is on your right at the top of the hill.

-Overall, Macaulay Mountain Conservation Area is the 17th most popular mountain bike trail of all 22 mountain biking in Ontario.
+Overall, Macaulay Mountain Conservation Area is the 17th most popular mountain bike trail of all 22 mountain biking rides in Ontario.